-At Hartford Infant School, we provide inclusive and aspirational opportunities for all children, regardless of their socio-economic background so that every child has an equal chance to succeed as a lifelong learner.
+At Hartford Infant and Preschool, we provide inclusive and aspirational opportunities for all children, regardless of their socio-economic background so that every child has an equal chance to succeed as a lifelong learner.
 Alongside parents, all staff and governors will support children in a nurturing and affectionate environment.
 This encourages children to be confident and curious individuals who can communicate effectively and meet their full potential academically, emotionally and socially.
 We promote an ‘I can’ attitude where the sky is the limit!

 Pupil Premium is a sum of money given to schools each year by the Government, in addition to the main school funding, to improve the attainment of disadvantaged children.
 This is based on research showing that children from low income families perform less well at school than their peers.
 The pupil premium is intended to directly benefit the children who are eligible, helping to diminish the difference between them and their peers.

 Students receive Pupil Premium if they are in receipt of Free School Meals or have qualified for free school meals at any point in the past six years, classed as Ever 6.

-Although all pupils at Hartford Infant School are entitled to a free lunch, eligibility for Free School Meals and therefore Pupil Premium funding is based on the income of parents.
+Although all pupils at Hartford Infant and Preschool are entitled to a free lunch, eligibility for Free School Meals and therefore Pupil Premium funding is based on the income of parents.